 Truck drivers log thousands of miles every week.
 Long stretches of time on the road can become monotonous and may cause some drivers to lose concentration or make mistakes with operating their trucks.
 In addition to speeding, unsafe driving practices can include:

 - Frequent lane changes

 Poor or Improper Truck Maintenance

-Trucking companies are responsible for proper maintenance and upkeep of their vehicles.
+Trucking companies are responsible for the proper maintenance and upkeep of their vehicles.
 All maintenance checks must be documented and a truck company can be held responsible for a trucking accident if faulty equipment is the cause of a crash.
-Equipment malfunctions can range from tire blowouts, to faulty brakes to many other failures.
+Equipment malfunctions can range from tire blowouts to faulty brakes to many other failures.

 Sometimes, equipment failure is caused by the weather or external elements such as poorly constructed roads.
 Despite these external conditions, truck drivers are required to adjust their driving accordingly to remain safe.

 Inadequate or improper training